FawazAlaa/our-final-project/README.md

-📝 Tasks & Notes App (Kanban + Notes)
+📝 Tasks & Notes App (Kanban + Notes) For osloop assesment

-This project is a small productivity app where a user can manage tasks and notes.
+This project is a small productivity app where a user can manage tasks and notes according to your requests.
 It is built mainly to practice React Query, Next.js App Router, and some advanced UI logic like Kanban drag & drop and autosave editors.

-It’s not meant to be perfect or production-ready, but more like a realistic frontend-heavy project.

-What the app does (in simple words)
+What the app does: ad ma2dar 😂😂😂

-Tasks
+Tasks 📝
 You can create, edit, and delete tasks
 **Tasks have:
 title